cloudnativedevops/demo/README.md

 when trying out the examples then try updating `apiVersion: extensions/v1beta1` to `apiVersion: apps/v1` in your `deployment.yaml` file(s).

 Thanks to @thescott for pointing this out.

+### Helm 3

+At the time of publishing Helm 3 was not yet released and we included the Helm 2 examples that included the additional steps of installing `tiller`.

+Helm3 is now released and `tiller` is no longer required.

+We have added the `hello-helm3` examples here with updated instructions if you would like to use the latest version of Helm.

+You can read more about the changes between version 2 and 3 [here](https://v3.helm.sh/docs/faq/#changes-since-helm-2).